Missouri fugitive arrested in Crawford County

 FORT SMITH, Ark.
-(KFTA) — A fugitive on the run for years was arrested in Crawford County on Monday night.
+(KNWA) — A fugitive on the run for years was arrested in Crawford County on Monday night.

 Matthew Holleran was arrested just outside of Alma.
 He was wanted in St. Louis for unlawful possession of a firearm.
 Holleran was also wanted by Camdenton, Missouri police for felony resisting arrest.
 Holleran was also wanted by Maricopa County, Arizona for theft.